-Meanwhile, Larry’s estranged wife (played by Dyneley’s actual spouse Jane Hylton) has traveled to Japan to bring him back home with her.
+Meanwhile, Larry’s estranged wife (played by Dyneley’s actual spouse Jane Hylton) has travelled to Japan to bring him back home with her.
 But when confronted, Larry refuses to leave his new life of women and carousing.

 After a few drinks that night Larry examines his painful shoulder to discover that a large eyeball has grown at the spot of Doctor Suzuki’s injection…

 ” …one of those films that’s considered a bad movie favorite despite the fact it’s actually not really a bad movie.
 Sure, it’s utterly ridiculous and has some unintentional laughs here and there, but it’s not poorly made and there’s genuine imagination at work here.
-Some scenes are surprising and borderline surreal…” Justin McKinney, The Bloody Pit of Horror
+Some scenes are surprising and borderline surreal…” The Bloody Pit of Horror

 ” …easily one of the sleaziest, most enjoyably awful pieces of late 50s exploitation nonsense ever conceived.
 The filmmakers refusal to create a sympathetic protagonist was a ballsy move for the time and the blatant extra-marital sex jabs is racy stuff for a trashy monster picture that aspires for little else than shock value.”
 Cool Ass Cinema